SharePoint/sp-dev-docs/docs/declarative-customization/formatting-advanced.md

 ![screenshot of the sample](../images/sp-columnformatting-flow.png)

-You can use column formatting to create buttons that, when selected, run Flows on the corresponding list item.
+You can use formatting to create buttons that, when selected, run Flows on the corresponding list item.
 The Flow Launch Panel will be displayed after choosing the button and the Flow will just run.

 To use the sample below, you must substitute the ID of the Flow you want to run.
 This ID is contained within the `customRowAction` attribute inside the `button` element.
 To obtain a Flow's ID: